-If your company has more than one establishment or site, you must keep separate records for each physical location that is expected to remain in operation for one year or longer.

-We have given you several copies of the Log in this package.
+If your company has more than one establishment or site, you must keep esparate records for each physical location when the second to remain in operation for one year or longer.
+We have given you several copies of the we have given you several copies of the Log in this package.
 If you need more than we provided, you may photocopy and use as many as you need.

-The Summary-a separate form-shows the work-related injury and illness totals for the year in each category.
+The Summary - a separate form shows the work-related injury and illness totals for the year; in each category.
 At the end of the year, count the number of incidents in each category and transfer the totals from the Log to the Summary.
 Then post the Summary in a visible location so that your employees are aware of injuries and illnesses occurring in their workplace.

-You don't post the Log, You post only the Summary at the end of the year.
+You don't post the Log.
+You post only the Summary at the end of the year.